Hello Planning Mashers!

 Speaking of doodles, here is a little tutorial for a few doodles I used for this setup.

-If you want to learn more Halloween themed doodles, a Doodle With Me video is coming up!
+If you want to learn more Halloween themed doodles, a Doodle With Me video is already on the channel!
 Plus you can always check out my post on How To Spook Up Your Bullet Journal to see what else you can use to create a Halloween theme.

 Plan With Me Video